sing-group/compi/cli/README.md

                 skip to task.
 Runs the pipeline from the specific without running its dependencies.
 This option is incompatible with --single-task
         --single-task/-st
                 Runs a single task without its depencendies.
-This option is incompatible with --skip
+This option is incompatible with --skip --runners-config/-r
+                XML file configuring custom runners for tasks.
+See the Compi documentation for more details
 ```

 ### `validate`